-This baked blackcurrant cheesecake recipe features smooth and creamy vanilla cheesecake filling rippled with tangy blackcurrant compote.
+This recipe for blackcurrant cheesecake recipe features smooth and creamy vanilla cheesecake filling rippled with tangy blackcurrant compote.
 This marbled cheesecake is pretty to look at and extremely tasty.

-- Taste – bold and tangy blackcurrant compote is the ideal contrast to the sweet and creamy vanilla cheesecake filling.
+- Bold flavour: Tangy blackcurrant compote is the perfect partner to the sweet and creamy vanilla filling.

 Ingredients notes

-Blackcurrants: you can use either fresh or frozen blackcurrants.
-There’s no need to defrost frozen blackcurrants.
+Blackcurrants: Fresh or frozen both work well — no need to defrost frozen berries.

 Step by step instructions